 The month-long Battle of Manila in 1945 was one of the bloodiest moments of WWII, killing at least 100, 000 Filipino civilians who were either bombed or bayoneted–some were even burned alive.

 It all started when the American forces led by Field Marshal Douglas MacArthur arrived in Manila in January 1945.
 Their initial goals were to liberate Allied civilians interned at UST as well as seize the Malacañan Palace, which they were able to achieve.

 Threatened by the advancing American forces, the group under General Tomoyuki Yamashita withdrew to Baguio City.
 All hell broke loose when Rear Admiral Sanji Iwabuchi refused to surrender and chose to defend the city until death.

-Historical buildings and bridges were destroyed, Bayview Hotel served as a rape center, and entire row of houses were burned together with their occupants.
+Historical buildings and bridges were destroyed, Bayview Hotel served as a rape center, and an entire row of houses was burned together with their occupants.
 Thousands of innocent Filipino civilians were killed using the most atrocious of methods–they were massacred with the help of machine guns, katanas, and bayonets.

 In his book “American Caesar,” author William Manchester wrote that the “devastation of Manila was one of the great tragedies of World War II.
 Seventy percent of the utilities, 72 percent of the factories, 80 percent of the southern residential district, and 100 percent of the business district were razed…

 Hospitals were set afire after their patients had been strapped to their beds.
 The corpses of males were mutilated, females of all ages were raped before they were slain, and babies’ eyeballs gouged out and smeared on walls like jelly.”